 Detailed guidance on expenses and employee benefits is available from HMRC.

-If you are a director and shareholder of a company, the most tax-efficient way to pay yourself is to take a combination of a salary (through PAYE) and dividends.
+If you are a director and shareholder, the most tax-efficient way to pay yourself from your limited company is to take a small salary through PAYE topped up with dividends from shares (if your company has profits available to distribute as dividends).

-You can achieve further efficiencies by claiming expenses, taking advantage of various allowances and tax reliefs, and making use of a director’s loan where necessary.
+You can achieve further efficiencies by claiming expenses, taking advantage of various allowances and tax reliefs, and using a director’s loan where necessary.

-The most tax-efficient method of payment for company owners depends on their specific circumstances, as well as the tax rates and thresholds for the year, but the basic approach can be found below.
+The most tax-efficient method of remuneration for company owners depends on their specific circumstances and the tax rates and thresholds for the year, but the basic approach can be found below.

 Step 1 – Director’s salary

-If your company has at least two directors, or at least one employee who is not a director, the best option is to take an annual salary of £12,570 (the limit of your tax-free Personal Allowance) and claim Employment Allowance to reduce the company’s NIC liability (more on this later).
+If your company has at least one employee (who is not a director) or two directors earning above the NIC secondary threshold, the best option is to take an annual salary of £12,570 (the limit of your tax-free Personal Allowance) and claim Employment Allowance to reduce the company’s NIC liability (more on this later).

-You won’t pay any Income Tax on this amount, and the company can deduct the salary payments as a business expense.
-This will lower the company’s taxable profits and Corporation Tax bill.
+You won’t pay any Income Tax on this amount unless you have other sources of taxable income from outside the company (e.g. wages from another job).
+Moreover, this will lower the company’s taxable profits and Corporation Tax bill.

-You won’t pay any Class 1 employee NIC because your salary does not exceed the NIC Primary Threshold.
-The company will have to pay Class 1 employer’s NIC on your salary income above £9,100.
-However, the Employment Allowance will cover this.
+You won’t pay any Class 1 employee NICs because the salary does not exceed the NIC primary threshold.
+While the company will be liable to pay Class 1 employer NICs on your salary income above £5,000, the Employment Allowance will cover some or all of this.

 Companies with a sole director and no other employees

-If you are the sole director of your company and you do not employ anyone else, you cannot claim Employment Allowance.
-Therefore, the most tax-efficient approach is to take an annual salary up to the Secondary Threshold of £9,100 per year.
-By doing so, you will avoid employee and employer’s NIC altogether.
+If you are the sole director of your company and do not employ anyone else, you cannot claim Employment Allowance.
+Therefore, the most tax-efficient approach is to take an annual salary up to the secondary threshold of £5,000 per year.
+By doing so, you will avoid employee and employer NICs altogether.

-Alternatively, you can pay yourself an annual salary up to the NIC Primary Threshold of £12,570, as in the previous example.
-However, this is marginally less tax-efficient, because the company won’t be eligible for Employment Allowance to cover the cost of employer’s NIC.
+Alternatively, you can pay yourself an annual salary up to the NIC primary threshold of £12,570, as in the previous example.
+However, this is less tax-efficient because the company won’t be eligible for the Employment Allowance to cover its employer NIC liability.

 Pay yourself a high enough salary to qualify for the State Pension

-To get the full State Pension on retirement, you need to have a total of 35 qualifying years of National Insurance contributions or credits.
+To receive the full State Pension on retirement, you need a total of 35 qualifying years of National Insurance contributions or credits.

-You will get a qualifying year if your director’s salary is at least £6,396 per year.
-This is the NIC Lower Earnings Limit (LEL), which is the minimum amount you need to earn in a year through PAYE to qualify for state benefits, including the State Pension.
+You will get a qualifying year if your director’s salary is at least £6,500 per year.
+This is the NIC lower earnings limit (LEL), which is the minimum amount you need to earn in a year through PAYE to qualify for state benefits, including the State Pension.

-You can choose to make voluntary contributions, but it is a lot easier and more cost-efficient to keep your NIC up to date by making regular payments through PAYE.
+You can choose to make voluntary contributions, but it’s easier and more cost-efficient to keep your NICs up to date by making regular payments through PAYE.

 Step 2 – Dividend payments